haimlavi1989/happyCoding/javaScriptAlgorithmPatterns.md

 - Uses path compression and union by rank
 - Handles disconnected components efficiently
 </details>

+## More "Union Find" Pattern Coding Problems
+- Redundant Connection
+- Number of Islands
+- Most Stones Removed with Same Row or Column
+- Longest Consecutive Sequence
+- Last Day Where You Can Still Cross
+- Regions Cut by Slashes
+- Accounts Merge
+- Minimize Malware Spread
+- Find if Path Exists in Graph
+- The Skyline Problem
+- Evaluate Division

 ## 25. Custom Data Structures
 ### Question: